magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_toward-the-unconditioned.md

 see all these for yourselves.

 In this Buddhist religion you must be aware of all your actions.
-We don’t act like the who go into your house and say, ‘May you be well and strong, may you live long.’
+We don’t act like the Brāhmans, who go into your house and say, ‘May you be well and strong, may you live long.’
 The Buddha doesn’t talk like that.
 How will the disease go away with just talk?
 The Buddha’s way of treating the sick was to say, ‘Before you were sick what happened?
 What led up to your sickness?’
 Then you tell him how it came about.
 ‘Oh, it’s like that, is it?
 Take this medicine and try it out.’
 If it’s not the right medicine he tries another one.
 If it’s right for the illness, then that’s the right one.
 This way is scientifically sound.
 As for the Brāhmans, they just tie a string around your wrist and say, ‘Okay, be well, be strong, when I leave this place you just get right on up and